When To Pierce Baby Ears

-Simply put, you can either choose to Pierce your baby ears shortly after birth or wait for the child to get a little older.
+Simply put, you can either choose to Pierce your baby’s ears shortly after birth or wait for the child to get a little older.
 In any case, it’s your choice.

-However, while some parents agree with the notion of baby piercing, some are completely against it—it’s all about preferences, usually motivated by cultural and religious beliefs.
+However, while some parents agree with the notion of baby piercing, some are entirely against it—it’s all about preferences, usually motivated by cultural and religious beliefs.

-And while I am not here to define a specific period as the best time to pierce baby ears, or make a clear stance on baby ear piercing, I must give you all the necessary facts that’ll help you make the right decision yourself.
+And while I am not here to define a specific period as the best time to pierce baby ears or make a clear stance on baby ear piercing, I must give you all the necessary facts to help you make the right decision yourself.

 That said, the right question is: